Demographic history of Bosnia and Herzegovina: 2013 census

 In October 2013, Bosnia conducted its first official census since the Bosnian War.

-Agency for Statistics of Bosnia and Herzegovina announced the final census results on July 1, 2016 based on methodology that is disputed by the Republic of Srpska entity, and because of this, doesn't recognize these results as relevant.
+The Agency for Statistics of Bosnia and Herzegovina announced the final census results on July 1, 2016, based on methodology that is disputed by the Republic of Srpska entity, and because of this, doesn't recognize these results as relevant.
 The European Union welcomed the results of the census and evaluated them as correct and in accordance to EU statistical standards.